-Furman has five academic deans who support the university's academic and administrative operations.
+Furman has six academic deans who support the university's academic and administrative operations.
 Providing leadership for academic

 programs, procedures and policies, these deans help shape the academic experience of the university's students.